 Although agriculture is Montana’s largest industry, the facts about our food system illustrate a frightening disconnect between what we produce, and what we eat.
-The vast majority of the crops raised on Montana’s sixty million acres of farm and rangeland are exported as bulk raw commodities, such as wheat, barley, and feeder calves.
+The majority of the crops raised on Montana’s sixty million acres of farm and rangeland are exported as bulk raw commodities, such as wheat, barley, and feeder calves.

-In this system farmers have lost a significant measure of control over their products and consumers have largely lost access to fresh local food.
+In this system, farmers have lost a significant measure of control over their products and consumers have largely lost access to fresh local food.
 Conversely, a sustainable Montana-based food system is a familiar vision.
-Seventy years ago food processing was Montana’s number one employer, and seventy percent of our food was produced in state.
+Seventy years ago food processing was Montana’s number one employer, and 70% of our food was produced in state.
 Local markets help to avoid the global fluctuations that are beyond the control of communities and states.
 Montana’s local food system must balance the benefits of serving our citizens with healthy local farm products as well as the benefits of some export markets.

 - Montana Farm to School: AERO is a member of the Montana Farm to School Leadership Team, working with school nutrition programs, community nonprofit organizations, school administrators, teachers, parents, farmers, ranchers, policymakers and state agencies to explore strategies for connecting children to their food sources.

-- Farm to Cafeteria Manual for Montana: AERO and NCAT have also collaborated on a how-to guide for producers, foodservice, professionals, and local leaders interested in getting more fresh, local food into schools and other institutions.
+- Farm to Cafeteria Manual for Montana: AERO and NCAT have also collaborated on a how-to guide for producers, foodservice, professionals, and local leaders interested in getting more fresh, local food into schools and other institutions

 - Clarifying Food Safety Regulations: AERO has helped Montana’s state agencies identify and address some of the challenges farmers and ranchers face in navigating laws and regulations that pertain to marketing products directly to consumers.